Region-of-Interest Prioritised Sampling for Constrained Autonomous Exploration Systems: Results

 Further, the RPS algorithm developed in the previous section was tested on images derived from different sensors.
+The experiments are designed to reflect remote exploration scenarios from Earth observation applications and extra-terrestrial exploration.
 After a short overview of the datasets the results of applying RPS on the datasets will be discussed and the efficacy of the proposed method in prioritising RoIs in measurement-constrained systems will be verified.
-The algorithm was implemented on MATLAB 2018a and simulations were performed on a Windows system with 16 GB RAM and an Intel(R) i7-6700 CPU @ 3.4GHz.
+The algorithm was implemented in MATLAB 2018a and simulations were performed on a Windows system with 16 GB RAM and an Intel(R) i7-6700 CPU @ 3.4GHz.
 Code for reproducing the results can be found at https://github.com/protim1191/RoI-Prioritised-Sampling.git.